i2bc/SURFMAP/README.md

 </pre>

-## Manual installation of SURFMAP
+# Fully manual installation of SURFMAP

-### Installation

-There are two ways to install SURFMAP:
-- the simplest and recommended way is to use a docker image of SURFMAP.
-It works on any system that can run docker (Unix, MacOS, or Windows 10 through WSL2).
-- the alternative is to manually install SURFMAP on your system (only for Unix and MacOS).
-You will need to install MSMS (1) and APBS (2) (facultative) separately from SURFMAP.

-### Requirements
-SURFMAP was developed under Linux on a Ubuntu 18.04 distribution.
-It is written in python (version 3.7), R (version 3.6) and bash.
-It calls the MSMS (1) and APBS (2) softwares.
-The first is mandatory while the second is only required if the user wants to perform electrostatics calculations.
+This section guides you step-by-step on how to install SURFMAP on your machine.
+The first basic requirement is a Unix-based system machine (any Linux distribution, MacOS, or Windows 10 through WSL2).
+You will also need to have python (version >= 3.7) and R (version >= 3.6) installed on your machine.

-**I - R packages and python library**
+## I- R packages and python library

 Install the following R packages inside an R console: